yujinakayama/atom-lint/README.md

 With the above example, both `tmp/**` and `db/schema.db` are ignored when RuboCop is active.

-The pattern must be a relative to the project root directory.
+The pattern must be relative to the project root directory.
 The pattern format is basically the same as the shell expansion and `.gitignore`.
 See [`minimatch`](https://github.com/isaacs/minimatch) for more details.